omerhakim/Prediction-of-Median-Income-in-the-US/README.md

-Following is the hyper-parameter tuning to the XGBoost classifier:
+Following is en axample of the hyper-parameter tunning for the XGBoost classifier:

 <img src = "./images/image2.png" style = max width = 60%>